ciscoheat/mithril-hx/README.md

 `-D lowercase-mithril-sugartags` - If you don't like UPPERCASE tags.
 Understandable, but increases the risk for compilation errors since the lowercase tags may collide with variables.

-`-D no-mithril-sugartags` - To turn off this syntax completely, and only use `m('tag', ...)` for building view templates.
+`-D no-mithril-sugartags` - If you want to prevent usage of this syntax completely, and only use `m('tag', ...)` for building view templates.

 Based on [mithril.sugartags](https://github.com/jsguy/mithril.sugartags) by jsguy.
 Thanks!